PriyanSappal/tech264-terraform/README.md

-# Terraform Overview
+# Terraform

 ## What is Terraform?
-Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
-It allows users to define and provision data center infrastructure using a high-level configuration language called **HashiCorp Configuration Language (HCL)**.
-Terraform manages infrastructure across a wide range of service providers such as AWS, Azure, GCP, VMware, and even on-premise environments.
+* Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
+* It allows users to define and provision data center infrastructure using a high-level configuration language called **HashiCorp Configuration Language (HCL)**.
+* Terraform manages infrastructure across a wide range of service providers such as AWS, Azure, GCP, VMware, and even on-premise environments.

 ### What is Terraform used for?
-Terraform is used to automate the process of creating, updating, and versioning infrastructure.
-By using code, it allows teams to manage infrastructure resources such as virtual machines, networking, and storage in a declarative way.
+* Terraform is used to automate the process of creating, updating, and versioning infrastructure.
+* By using code, it allows teams to manage infrastructure resources such as virtual machines, networking, and storage in a declarative way.
 This ensures that infrastructure is always consistent across environments.

 ---